-Step 1 Evaluate current situation Assess performance against the SDGs material59 to your organisation and identify areas for collaboration Step 2 Develop management system Define partnership scope and identify suitable partners based on defined criteria Create a monitoring and evaluation framework focused on partnership impact Step 3 Adapt working practices Implement the project plan developed through the partnerships with ongoing monitoring of metrics and milestones Help to develop/formalise local businesses/SMEs/ASM and integrate them into global value chains Engage in pre-competitive collaboration with industry peers on critical sustainability issues through RJC and other trade events Support multi-stakeholder development initiatives through provision of financial or in-kind donations.
-Step 4 Communication and engagement Step 5 Review progress and adjust approach Take part in RJC to share perspectives, learnings and case studies with peers Take part in UN multi-stakeholder mechanisms (such as the local UNGG networks) to share perspectives with stakeholders.
-Conduct regular partnership reassessment, as the basis for altering or terminating the partnership if results are not realised.
+WHAT ACTIONS CAN MEMBERS TAKE TO HELP ACHIEVE THIS IMPACT? • Assess performance against the SDGs material59 to your organisation and identify areas for Step 1 collaboration Evaluate current situation • Define partnership scope and identify suitable partners based on defined criteria Step 2 • Create a monitoring and evaluation framework focused on partnership impact Develop management system • Implement the project plan developed through the partnerships with ongoing monitoring of metrics and Step 3 milestones Adapt working practices • Help to develop/formalise local businesses/SMEs/ASM and integrate them into global value chains • Engage in pre-competitive collaboration with industry peers on critical sustainability issues through RJC and other trade events • Support multi-stakeholder development initiatives through provision of financial or in-kind donations. • Take part in RJC to share perspectives, learnings and case studies with peers Step 4 • Take part in UN multi-stakeholder mechanisms (such as the local UNGG networks) to share Communication and perspectives with stakeholders. engagement • Conduct regular partnership reassessment, as the basis for altering or terminating the partnership if Step 5 results are not realised.
+Review progress and adjust approach